serenorg/serendb/docker-compose/ext-src/postgis-src/README-SerenDB.md

-# PostGIS Testing in Neon
+# PostGIS Testing in SerenDB

-This directory contains configuration files and patches for running PostGIS tests in the Neon database environment.
+This directory contains configuration files and patches for running PostGIS tests in the SerenDB database environment.

 ## Overview

 PostGIS is a spatial database extension for PostgreSQL that adds support for geographic objects.
-Testing PostGIS compatibility ensures that Neon's modifications to PostgreSQL don't break compatibility with this critical extension.
+Testing PostGIS compatibility ensures that SerenDB's modifications to PostgreSQL don't break compatibility with this critical extension.

 ## PostGIS Versions